 The HE STA is not associated with the BSS it intends to transmit frames to and the AID12 value of the RA-RU(#11033) is 2045

 The HE STA is an associated STA, the TA field of the Trigger frame is set to the BSSID of the associated BSS and the AID12 value of the RA-RU(#11033) is 0

+The AP has dot11MultiBSSIDActivated equal to true, the HE STA is associated with a nontransmitted BSSID of the multiple BSSID set, the TA field of the Trigger frame is set to the transmitted BSSID, and the AID12 value of the RA-RU is set to the value of the BSSID Index field (see 9.4.2.74 (Multiple BSSID-Index element)) corresponding to that nontransmitted BSSID(#13078) with which the HE STA is associated.

+The AP has dot11MultiBSSIDActivated equal to true, the HE STA is an associated STA, the TA field of the Trigger frame is set to the transmitted BSSID, and the AID12 value is 2047.

 Power save with UORA